rafaelmnatali/docsascode/README.md

 This extension allows you to interact with [ChatGPT](https://chat.openai.com/) from within the Visual Studio.

-:warning: The presented solutions are intended for learning purposes.
-Hence, don't treat as production-ready.

 ## Features

 This extension employs ChatGPT to generate a Markdown file that contains a description of the current code.
 It then saves this Markdown file to a location within the [workspace](https://code.visualstudio.com/docs/editor/workspaces).